-- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident at flat number 4, (leaseholder) who confirmed that Battery operated smoke alarms are installed in the Hallway only. - 3) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD3 Standard.
+- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD3 Standard.
+Flat 9 was accessed and has smoke detection in the hallway only.